 Article 98 Content and submission of accounts

-1. For each accounting year for which payment applications have been submitted, the Member State shall submit to the Commission by 15 February, the following documents ('the assurance package') which shall cover the preceding accounting year as defined in Article 2(29):
+1. For each accounting year for which payment applications have been submitted, the Member State shall submit to the Commission by 15 February, the following documents ('the assurance package') which shall cover the preceding accounting year:

-(a) the accounts in accordance with the template set out in Annex XXII;
+(a) the accounts in accordance with the template set out in Annex XXIV;

-(b) the management declaration referred to in Article 74(1)(f) in accordance with the template set out in Annex XVI;
+(b) the management declaration referred to in point (f) of Article 74(1) in accordance with the template set out in Annex XVIII;

-(c) the audit opinion referred to in Article 77(3)(a) in accordance with the template set out in Annex XVII;
+(c) the annual audit opinion referred to in point (a) of Article 77(3) in accordance with the template set out in Annex XIX;

-(d) the annual control report referred to in Article 77(3)(b) in accordance with the template set out in Annex XVIII.
+(d) the annual control report referred to in point (b) of Article 77(3) in accordance with the template set out in Annex XX.

 2. The deadline referred to in paragraph 1 may exceptionally be extended by the Commission to 1 March, upon communication by the Member State concerned.

-3. The accounts shall include at the level of each priority and, where applicable, fund and, where relevant, category of region:
+3. The accounts shall include at the level of each priority and, where applicable, by fund and by category of region:

 (a) the total amount of eligible expenditure entered into the accounting systems of the body carrying out the accounting function which has been included in the final payment application for the accounting year and the total amount of the corresponding public contribution made or to be made linked to specific objectives for which enabling conditions are fulfilled and operations linked to specific objectives for which enabling conditions are not fulfilled but contribute to the fulfilment of enabling conditions;